5 Delicious Recipes To Make For Mum This Mother’s Day

 Finding a healthy grab-and-go snack for your toddler can be tricky.
 We’re talking trying to de-smush play-doh out of carpet style difficulty levels here (NOT fun).

 Many snacks marketed as “healthy” in the supermarket are high in salt and sugar and while those are fine in moderation, many of them tend to fall more into the “treat” category than an “everyday snack”.
 Luckily this recipe from child nutritionist, Charlotte Stirling Reed is not only super easy (and fun to make with the kids) it’s also sugar-free and low in salt.
 While this makes the recipe a little bland for adults and older kids these little beauties are perfect for young children.
-Make this recipe for a new mum in your life and she and her kids will love you forever…
+Make this recipe for a new mum in your life this Mother’s Day and she and her kids will love you forever…

 - 110g rolled oats (I choose to use organic oats)